 This is the most apparent and most expensive option.
-An air conditioner is a sure-shot way to make your garage as cool as your bedroom.
+A garage air conditioner is a sure-shot way to make your garage as cool as your bedroom.
 But opt for this option only if you are spending a considerable amount of time within the garage.
 Suitable air conditioners for this option are either a window air conditioner or ductless wall-mounted mini-splits.
 It’s crucial to invest in a separate unit for your garage space.

-To cool your garage with no windows you can consider a through the wall air conditioner.
+To cool your garage with no windows you can consider a through-the-wall air conditioner.
 This would include tearing up a rectangular section and fitting in the air conditioner.
 With a mini-split, the absence of a window is no problem at all.
 All you need is a small 2”x2” hole high up in the wall, and you are all set to go.
 This type of air conditioner is not only silent or highly efficient but also cools down space in a matter of minutes.

 The obvious drawback with a mini-split is the added energy expense.
 You can make your AC smart to cut down costs on your monthly electric bills significantly by using smart AC controllers.
 Still, if you are spending considerable time in the garage and treating it as another room of the house, it makes complete sense to have an air conditioner in there.
 Leaving the door open would also cool down space next to the garage within the home.

-Portable Options for Cooling a Garage
+Temporary Options for Cooling a Garage

 For a less energy-intensive cooling solution for a garage where you spend minimal time, the following options are highly beneficial.